erkamakbas/new.proprioception.io/index.md

 ---
-title: Welcome to my blog
+title: Welcome lads!
 ---

+Hello, Matrix!
+This is so fun and all, but let's try to find the way back to the world.